ondramie/ab-testing-student-retention/README.md

 ![](hnaught.png)

-Pe stands for the probability of the experiment and Pc stands for the probability for the control.
+$P_e$ stands for the probability of the experiment and $P_c$ stands for the probability for the control.

 ### Metric Choice
 The logic flow of the experiment and control is below: